-The Board of Directors unanimously recommends a vote FOR each director nominee.
+The Board of Directors unanimously recommends a vote FOR each director nominee named herein.

 Proposal 2.
-Increase in the Number of Shares that may be issued under MannKind's 2004 Equity Incentive Plan
+Approval of Proposed 5,000,000 Share Increase in the Number of Shares of Common Stock Authorized for Issuance under MannKind's 2004 Equity Incentive Plan, as Amended

-The second proposal to be voted on is to approve an increase in the maximum number of shares of common stock that may be under MannKind's 2004 Equity incentive Plan from 9,000,000 shares to 14,000,000 shares.
-You may find information about this proposal beginning on page 12.
+The second proposal to be voted on is to approve an amendment to increase the maximum number of shares of common stock authorized for issuance under MannKind's 2004 Equity Incentive Plan from 14,000,000 shares to 19,000,000 shares.
+You may find information about this proposal beginning on page 14.